Lumavate-Team/documentation/MICROSERVICES.rst

 Any microservice developed for Lumavate must implement two key API endpoints, **Discover** and **Render**.

-Each endpoint will contain dynamic parts that correspond to both the type of microservice uploaded (denoted as service_type), along with the logical location of the microservice (denoted as integration_cloud).
+Each endpoint will contain dynamic parts that correspond to both the type of microservice uploaded (denoted as service_type) and the logical location of the microservice (denoted as integration_cloud).
 Both of these URI parts are in the form of a string and should be handled dynamically.

 Required Endpoints
 ^^^^^^^^^^^^^^^^^^